sxmad/markdown-quicklook/README.md

 - **Syntax Highlighting**: Code blocks with language-specific highlighting
 - **Emoji**: Full emoji support with `:emoji_name:` syntax
 - **Theme**: Automatic light/dark mode based on system settings

+## Acknowledgements

+This project is significantly inspired by and utilizes portions of [markdown-preview-enhanced](https://github.com/shd101wyy/markdown-preview-enhanced), created by Yiyi Wang (shd101wyy).
+We sincerely thank the author for their excellent work.

+This project complies with the University of Illinois/NCSA Open Source License under which `markdown-preview-enhanced` is distributed.

 ## Quick Start